linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 07/12/2022 will appear here ...

+### 13.07.2022 (Bug on ForJu/Seedspreed fixed)
+ - We successfully fixed an issue on ForJu and Seedspreed with the favicon.

 ### 13.07.2022 (Work progress)
  - We're currently working on our Podcast solutions...